poindextrose/asas-sn-machine-learning/README.md

 ## Data

-Current the data is private, but it will be public eventually.
+Currently the data are private, but it will be public eventually.
 It consists of of 11x11 image patches taken in V-band.
 Each example contains 5 images: reference image, three difference images, and one coadded of the three images.